a13xrzteach/a13xrzteach.github.io/README.md

 and manage the content displayed, ensuring that important announcements and updates are readily accessible to students and staff.

-(The repository is named "a13xrzteach.github.io" for historic reasons; the live GitHub pages site, reading `./index.html`, is mostly unused.)
+(The repository is named "a13xrzteach.github.io" for historical reasons; the live GitHub Pages site, reading `./index.html`, is mostly unused.)

 ## Table of Contents